Fernandohf/challenges-statistical-thinking-in-python-part-2/challenges/chapter1.md

 - The quartet shows that outliers have little influence in the estimated parameters.

 `@options2`
-- In all datasets of the quartet, there is a linear relation between `x` and `y`.
+- In all datasets of the quartet, seems to exist a linear relation between `x` and `y`.
-- [In 3 datasets of the quartet, there is a linear relation between `x` and `y`.]
+- [In 3 datasets of the quartet, seems to exist a linear relation between `x` and `y`.]
-- In no dataset of the quartet, there is a linear relation between `x` and `y`.
+- In no dataset of the quartet, seems to exist a linear relation between `x` and `y`.
-- In 2 datasets of the quartet, there is a linear relation between `x` and `y`.
+- In 2 datasets of the quartet, seems to exist a linear relation between `x` and `y`.